alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Dehumidifier-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-It indicates the currently selected operational mode identifier.
+It indicates the currently selected operational mode.
+An dehumidifier starts its operational mode immediately after setting or changing its target operational mode.
+If the device receives an invalid operational mode or can't accept a valid operational mode due to its internal state, then an appropriate error shall be returned.

 The property values are organized in two ranges

-  * 0x0000-0x7FFF --- **standard mode id** : the meaning is shared among
+  * 0x0000-0x7FFF --- **standard mode** : the meaning is shared among
     every appliance supporting the Dehumidifier interface
-  * 0x8000-0xFFFE --- **vendor-defined mode id** : the meaning depends on
+  * 0x8000-0xFFFE --- **vendor-defined mode** : the meaning depends on
     manufacturer so different appliances can use the same values with different meanings

-The enumeration below lists modes of **standard mode id**.
+The enumeration below lists modes of **standard mode**.

   * **0** --- **Auto** : The dehumidifier removes the humidity whenever current
     humidity is higher than target humidity.
 Then, it stops its operation if